-The District of Mission is nestled on a southern coastal mountain slope, overlooking the lush valley of the mighty Fraser River.
+The City of Mission is nestled on a southern coastal mountain slope, overlooking the lush valley of the mighty Fraser River.
 Founded in 1892, Mission, BC was originally inhabited by the Stó:lō First Nations people, and today this rapidly growing and dynamic centre is home to a population of some 38,000 residents.

 Ideally situated, Mission is just a 15-minute drive from the US border, and approximately 70 kilometres east of the City of Vancouver.
 Mission is surrounded by the incredible beauty of mountainous vistas and natural forest settings.
 Our climate is warm in the summer and mild and wet in the winter.
 Flowers bloom most of the year, as the area is naturally hospitable to a wide variety or plant life and vegetation.
 Topographically, Mission enjoys an immense variation of hillsides and gullies which maintain natural neighbourhood enclosures, spectacular views, and a sense of permanence.